 3. Remove the lug nuts and remove the wheel from the hub.

-5. Remove the inner and outer pads from the caliper.
-They may be held in place with wires or clips.
+6. Remove the inner and outer pads from the caliper.
+The brake pads may be held in place with wires or clips.
 Be careful not to damage these clips.
 Save them for reuse when the new pads are installed.

 The following brake pad installation tips are provided courtesy of Bendix: